European shares tick higher, charts show more gains

 De Leus said those investors who have made a good profit, especially from financial and mining stocks, could consider taking about half of the money off the table.
 "This is not a 'buy and hold' market, but a 'hit and run' market."

-Citigroup, becoming increasingly confident in a U.S. recovery, recommended to buy European stocks such as SAP (SAPG.DE), Intercontinental Hotels (IHG.L) and LVMH (LVMH.PA).
+Citigroup, becoming increasingly confident in a U.S. recovery, recommended to buy European stocks such as SAP , Intercontinental Hotels and LVMH.

 While worries surrounding debt-stricken Greece have been abating, investors' focus has been switching to Portugal, seen as the potential next domino in the euro zone debt crisis.